iganoneko/shared/apidoc/modules/_str_.md

 ▸ **isHttpURL**(`value`: any): *boolean*

-Is the string an HTTP URL
+The string is an HTTP URL

 **Parameters:**